andresdelcampo/RetroDriveSounds/README.md

 # Retro Drive Sounds
 This repo intends to conserve the sounds of old PC disk drives (floppies or hard disks).
 Started as a collaboration to 86Box for the disk drive noise sounds feature, who know if this might grow more.
+Contains sounds from at least 15 different drives including drives from other sources.

+## Drives from own recordings:
 Recorded with a TASCAM DR-05X in WAV 16 bit 48 KHz mono.

-## Drives included so far:

 - Alps Electric Co Ltd model DF354H148F, 3 1/2 1.44 MB, black color.
 I think its sounds are quite the standard of what I remember of the drives of the era at least, and quite clean.
 This one was obtained purchased second hand.
 Recorded in a 486 with AMI BIOS.